cgi-digital/GraphGenerator/README.md

 # GraphGenerator

-Custom project that integrates input data into a specified RDBMS and then build a graph representation of the data using Neo4j and the Neo4j browser
+Custom project that integrates input data into a specified RDBMS and then builds a graph representation of the data using Neo4j and the Neo4j browser

-How to build and run the project
+## How to Build and Run the Project

-1. Clone the project on to your machine and build it using maven
+1. Clone the project to your local machine using git or use gits download zip feature to get your own local copy.

-2. Copy application.properties to your preferable location

-3. Edit application.properties and specify the following
+2. Go in to the `GraphGenreator` directory and copy the `application.properties` from `src/main/java/graphgenerator/resources/` to a good location.

+3. Ensure you have a local SQL database setup (PostgreSQL is recommended and tested although the project should work with any Hibernate combatible database).
+You'll need to know the connection details for the database including the server address, port, username and password.
+GraphGenerator is set up to use a postgrsql database out of the box running on jdbc:postgresql://127.0.0.1:5432/ with a username of `graphgen` and passowrd of `demo234`.
+You'll also need to create an empty database on the server manually called `nodes_rdbms_store`.

+3. Open the application.properties file using your favourite text editor.
+Out of the box the GraphGenerator project is configured to use a series of directories in `/tmp/GraphGenerator/` and to communicate on a set of default ports.
+The following options are ones you may wish to update for your particular setup:

 Database configuration: Configure your RDBMS details